fouadh/gocan/README.md

 This cli tool will allow you to build some of the charts described in that book in order to start conversations regarding the design or organisation of some application.

-It has very similar interface to [code-maat](), the tool created by Adam Tornhill.
-The differences are mainly:
+It has very similar interface to [code-maat](https://github.com/adamtornhill/code-maat), the tool created by Adam Tornhill.
+Here are the main differences:

 - written in golang
-- only git support
+- only support git
-- usage of a database to store the data
+- use a database to store the information
-- ui section to get the charts
+- include the visualisations

+gocan was an opportunity for me to learn the Go language so don't be too harsh with the source code :-)

 # Using the app